-- the referees' reports may be sent to the authors for amendment or revision of the article;
+- the reviewers' reports may be sent to the authors for revision.

-- if the article contains too many errors for the referees to comment fully on the scientific content, the authors will be asked to make major revisions and then resubmit the article.
+- If the article is found to contain too many errors for the reviewers to comment fully on the content of the article, the authors will be required to make major revisions and then resubmit the paper for reviews.

 Submission of Revised Manuscripts

-When authors have revised their manuscript in response to the referees' comments, they are asked to add their replies to the comments on the first page of their revised manuscript for transmission to the referees.
-The revised version may be returned to the original referees who are then asked whether the revisions have been carried out satisfactorily.
-Depending on the referees' comments, the article may be accepted or subjected to another round of review.
+When authors have revised their manuscript in response to the referees' comments, they are asked to add their replies to the comments on the first page of their revised manuscript for onward transmission to the reviewers.
+The revised version may be returned to the original reviewers who are then asked whether the revisions have been carried out satisfactorily.
+Depending on the reviewers' comments, the article may be accepted or re-review.